-CoralNet is a repository and a resource for benthic images analysis.
+CoralNet is a resource for benthic images analysis.
 The site deploys deep neural networks which allow fully and semi automated annotation of images.
-It also serves as a repository and collaboration platform.
-CoralNet is free to use thanks to generous support from NSF and NOAA.
+It also serves as a data repository and collaboration platform.
+CoralNet is open source and free to use thanks to generous support from NSF and NOAA.

 A catastrophic decline of biodiversity and coral cover is occuring at reefs across the world.
 To monitor the changes, and inform action plans, large spatiotemporal surveys are needed.
 Data collection methods are typically sufficient to meet this need but the subsequent image analysis requires manual inspection of each photo, creating manual annotation bottleneck.

 CoralNet reduces this bottleneck by deploying state of the art computer vision methods alongside human experts.
 Often 50-100% automation can be achieved with minimal reduction in the quality of the final data-product (see acknowledgments for references).
 CoralNet, by its nature, also provides a platform for collaboration & sharing of data.

 The idea of CoralNet was conceived by Oscar Beijbom, then PhD student at the UCSD computer science department.
 Oscar was developing computer vision methods for coral reef images analysis and wanted to make sure the methods were made available to reef researchers, managers and enthusiasts.
 However, deploying such methods is not trivial.
 They require significant compute resources, integration to the user-interface has to be done just right, and they require a lot of training data.
 In particular, getting a hold of large amounts of annotated data was very difficult at the time.
 For all those reasons releasing code or developing a desktop application was not going to cut it, it needed to be a fully managed web-server.